-When TagSense is activated at the beginning of an event (e.g., party, dinner, vacation, picnic), the application prompts the user for a session password.
-People participating in that event, and willing to run TagSense, decide on a common password and enter it in their respective phones.
+When TagSense is activated at the beginning of an event (e.g., picnic), the application prompts the user for a session password.
+People participating in that event, and willing to run TagSense, decide on a common password and enter it in their respective phones (alternative approaches to session password based on social networking are discussed later in this section).
 This password acts as a shared session key, ensuring that sensed information is assimilated only from group members.
 Thus, when Bob takes a picture of Alice in a crowded place, the picture does not get tagged with names of all other people in the crowd.
 Privacy remains preserved.

 Once Bob is ready to take the picture, he activates the camera on the phone.
 Bob's phone immediately broadcasts an activate-sensor beacon, encrypted with the shared key.
 Phones in the group activate their respective sensors.
 Once Bob clicks the picture, Bob's camera sends a beacon with its local timestamp and the phones record it.
 Phone to phone communication is performed using the WiFi ad hoc mode.
-After a threshold time from the click, the phones deactivate their sensors, perform basic activity recognition on the sensed information, and send them back to Bob's phone.
+After a threshold time from the click, the phones deactivate their sensors, and send sensor information back to Bob's phone.
 Bob's phone assimilates these per-person activities, and also infers some contextual information from its own sensors, including location, ambient sound, light, etc.